Key Takeaways

 Illinois Cannabis Legalization

-There are 41 medical conditions in the program that qualifying medical cannabis patients must be diagnosed with, including cancer, HIV/AIDS, Parkinson’s disease and severe fibromyalgia.
+There are 41 medical conditions in the program that qualifying medical cannabis patients must be diagnosed with to be able to use medical cannabis, including cancer, HIV/AIDS, Parkinson’s disease and severe fibromyalgia.

 In August 2018, a new law allowing opioid patients access to medical cannabis was signed and the Opioid Alternative Pilot Program started at the end of January 2019, the Chicago Tribune reported.
 Allowing medical cannabis as an alternative to opioids in Illinois could yield $100 million-$400 million in additional sales from tens of thousands of new patients according to MJ Business Daily.